 In addition to its Certified Commercial Contracts Manager (CCCM) designation, the NCMA offers Certified Federal Contracts Manager (CFCM) and Certified Professional Contracts Manager (CPCM) credentials for individuals working in government contract management.

 Those who specialize in selling goods or services to government agencies can obtain NAGC certification as a Certified Government Contractor (CGC).
 Holding one or more of these certifications is one way to prove your mastery of the government contract management process to current or prospective employers.

 If you’re interested in pursuing government contract management training but concerned about fitting classes into a demanding work schedule, online learning is one flexible option.
 Villanova University offers a comprehensive Certificate in Agile Contract Management program 100% online.

 Consisting of three online certificate courses, the program covers topics to help participants pass the NCMA and NAGC certification exams.

 Through Villanova’s unique video-based e-learning platform, students can view lectures at their convenience through streaming video.
 You can also learn from noted experts in the field of government contract management, and you can participate in interactions with your instructors and classmates through live chat, online message boards, email, virtual whiteboards and two-way voice over IP (VOIP).
 With 24/7 access, you can 'attend class' anytime and anywhere.

 Upon satisfactory completion of each certificate course, you can receive a certificate of achievement from Villanova University.
-When you’ve finished the three-course series, you’ll earn your Master Certificate in Government Contract Management – and you can be prepared to sit for the CFCM, CPCM and CGC certification exams.
+When you’ve finished the four-course series, you’ll earn your Certificate in Agile Contract Management – and you can be prepared to sit for the CFCM, CPCM and CGC certification exams.
 With Villanova credentials and industry certification, you can be ready to embark on a career in government contract management.